At Pevensey and Westham Church of England School we live and learn by our Christian vision and values:

 John 10 v10.

 Christian beliefs and principles underpin our values and aims, and form part of everyday interactions and activities.
-As a Church of England school we believe that our role is to educate the whole child and that the spiritual growth of our children is as important as their academic development.
-We have a well planned curriculum that embraces spiritual, moral, social and cultural development.
+As a Church of England school, we believe that our role is to educate the whole child and that the spiritual growth of our children is as important as their academic development.
+We have a well-planned curriculum that embraces spiritual, moral, social and cultural development.
 It is through the support we give each other that we establish respect, friendship, a sense of belonging and effective team work.
-We consistently encourage children to reflect on their conduct, and schoolwork in the light of this and believe that we can be ‘more amazing every day’.

 The personal development of our pupils is encouraged as we regularly work with our community and charities.
 We participate in national and local fundraising events including Remembrance Day, Red Nose Day and Children in Need.
 At harvest time we make donations to a local food bank.
-We invite elderly members of the community to our Harvest tea and send them cards at Christmas time.
+We invite elderly members of the school community to a WW2-themed tea party, send cards to members of our local community at Christmas time and our school choir and signing choir performs at Church Bailey.

-We cherish our special relationship with our local church.
-This strengthens our community and reminds us of our shared responsibility.
+We cherish our special relationship with St Mary’s Church and the level of commitment we have for this partnership is cemented through our Covenant.
+This Covenant strengthens our community and reminds us of our shared responsibility.
 Children have the opportunity to visit local churches and our links with St Mary’s Church, right next door to school are enhanced at special services, such as our harvest festival and Christmas Carol concert.
 As part of of collective worship the children all walk to St Mary’s for a worship led by Reverend David.